boblsturm/aimusic2020/index.md

 ---
 # Registration
 At least one author of each accepted submission should register for the conference by Oct.
 7, 2020.
 Papers without registered authors will be withdrawn.
-Registration is 25 Euros.
-Register [here](https://axacoair.se/go?iMCJIIkk).
+Registration was 25 Euros.

 ---

 # Organization
-The event is organized by the [Division of Speech, Music and Hearing](https://www.kth.se/tmh/division-of-speech-music-and-hearing-1.780110) in the [School of Electrical and Computer Engineering (KTH)](https://www.kth.se/en/eecs) in collaboration with the [Royal Conservatory of Music (KMH)](https://www.kmh.se/).
+The event is organized by the [Division of Speech, Music and Hearing](https://www.kth.se/tmh/division-of-speech-music-and-hearing-1.780110) in the [School of Electrical and Computer Engineering (KTH)](https://www.kth.se/en/eecs).

 _Organization committee_
 * Conference chair: [Bob L. T. Sturm](https://www.kth.se/profile/bobs), Division of Speech, Music and Hearing, KTH